Distressed Debt

 https://www.law.cornell.edu/wex/bankruptcy

 Prepackaged and prearranged bankruptcies have become increasingly common as a way to capture the legal benefits of Chapter 11 while minimizing the time and cost of the process.
 In a prepackaged bankruptcy, the debtor negotiates the terms of a reorganization plan with its major creditors before filing, obtains the requisite votes to confirm the plan through a prepetition solicitation process, and then files for bankruptcy with a plan that is effectively ready for confirmation.
-These cases can move through the bankruptcy court in weeks rather than months, dramatically reducing the disruption to business operations and the cost of the process.
-Prearranged cases involve a similarly advanced level of creditor consensus without the formal prepetition vote, allowing somewhat more flexibility while still achieving a relatively fast court process.
+These cases can move through the bankruptcy court in weeks rather than months. iHeartMedia's emergence from Chapter 11 in May 2019 — just over a year after its March 2018 filing — reducing debt from $16.1 billion to $5.75 billion, was facilitated by the extensive prepetition creditor coordination that characterized a prearranged process.
+Prearranged cases involve a similarly advanced level of creditor consensus without the formal prepetition vote.

 https://www.abi.org